 Figure 9.
 Historical simulations and future projections of GMST from the CMIP6 multi-model ensemble for several SSP scenarios. (a) GCM simulations from the Historical experiment, and future model projections from SSP1-1.9.
-Observations (black) are from HadCRUT-HadCRUT5 to the end of 2019.
+Observations (black) are from HadCRUT to the end of 2019.
 The IPCC 2013 likely range of warming (red) is from Figure 11.25b from chapter 11 of the IPCC 2013 report.
 The CMIP6 multi-model mean (thick, blue) and minimum and maximum (dashed, blue) lines are shown.
-Global, monthly ΔT was created by averaging the TAS output over the globe with a cosine latitude weighting.
 The Paris Agreement target of 1.5°C and upper limit (yellow) of 2.0°C are included to demonstrate how the GCM projections compare. (b) Future GMST projections from SSP1-2.6. (c) Future GMST projections from SSP4-3.4. (d) Future GMST projections from SSP2-4.5.
-3.3.2 EM-GC